Skip to main content

 19. Teresa Pinto Correia, Center for Mediterranean Studies, Évora

-The CNCTI operates in plenary and in autonomous committees (notably from state laboratories, Associate Laboratories , collaborative laboratories, technological interface centers and clinical academic centers), as well as thematic committees, in any area of knowledge, integrating researchers and entrepreneurs, to be indicated by the CNCTI plenary.
+The CNCTI operates in plenary sessions and autonomous committees (namely those of state laboratories, Associate Laboratories, collaborative laboratories, technology interface centers, and academic clinical centers), as well as thematic committees in any area of knowledge, bringing together researchers and entrepreneurs, to be appointed by the CNCTI plenary.